Deaod/VoteSys/Docs/ui.md

 Maps can also be marked as favorites through the [context menu](#map-context-menu).

 By default, your favorite maps are show at the top of the list.

+#### Map Rating Display

+Left of map names there is space for the rating of maps to be shown.
+A full bar is equivalent to a 5-star rating, and an empty bar is equivalent to a 1-star rating.

+Maps without a bar have not yet received enough ratings from players.
+By default a minimum of 10 ratings must have been registered for a map to show the average of the ratings it has received.

 #### Map Screenshot Preview